Russell Brand: Acting

 In 1994, while still a teenager, Brand appeared in episodes of The Bill and the children's adventure series Mud.
 In 2002, Brand appeared on the TV shows Cruise of the Gods and White Teeth.
 In 2005, he played Tommy in the BBC sitcom Blessed, which was written and directed by Ben Elton.
 Brand auditioned for the part of Super Hans in the Channel 4 sitcom Peep Show; the role eventually went to Matt King.
 In 2007, Brand appeared in Cold Blood for ITV, playing an ex-con called Ally.
 Brand played a recovering crack addict named Terry in the pilot for the ITV comedy The Abbey, written by Morwenna Banks.
 He voiced an Earth Guardian in Robbie the Reindeer in Close Encounters of the Herd Kind.
 Brand appeared in a small role in the 2006 movie Penelope; although his first major film role was as Flash Harry in the 2007 film St Trinian's.

 Brand achieved American fame when he starred in the 2008 film Forgetting Sarah Marshall, in which he played rock star Aldous Snow, the boyfriend of the title character (played by Kristen Bell).
 Brand received rave reviews for his performance as Snow, and he revealed the character was changed from an author to a rock star because of his audition.
 Brand starred alongside Adam Sandler in the Disney film Bedtime Stories, which was released on 25 December 2008.
-He reprised the role of Aldous Snow for a buddy comedy titled Get Him to the Greek, co-starring Jonah Hill.
-He reunited with Forgetting Sarah Marshall director Nicholas Stoller and producer Judd Apatow for the film.
+In 2010, he reprised the role of Aldous Snow for a buddy comedy titled Get Him to the Greek, co-starring Jonah Hill, which also reunited him with Forgetting Sarah Marshall director Nicholas Stoller and producer Judd Apatow for the film.